Hermetic Word Frequency Counter Scannable Files and Languages Supported

 A file upon which the program acts can have any filename extension, but it must be either a docx file or consist entirely of text encoded via the 8-bit Windows-1252 encoding (this is a superset of ISO 8859-1) or via the Unicode encoding UTF-8.
 The input file typically consists of natural language text, but need not; it can consist of program code (e.g., a C++ source file) or can be an HTML file, an XML file, or more generally any non-binary file.

-Languages which can be 8-bit encoded using Windows-1252 and UTF-8 include English, Danish, Swedish, Finnish, German, French, Italian, Spanish, Portuguese and Norwegian.
-Languages whose characters are mostly encodable using Windows-1252 include Dutch and Hungarian, but not Turkish, Polish, Czech, Russian, Greek or any non-European language.
+Languages which can be 8-bit encoded using Windows-1252 and UTF-8 include English, Danish, Swedish German, French, Italian, Spanish, Portuguese and Norwegian.
+Languages whose characters are mostly encodable using Windows-1252 include Dutch, Hungarian, Estonian, Finnish and Turkish, but not Polish, Czech, Russian, Greek or any non-European language.

 Unicode encodings other than UTF-8 are not supported, nor are files in which the text is double-byte encoded (often used to encode Chinese and Japanese text).